Rasheedat-Ajidagba95/Javascript/README.md

 # Javascript
-This a repo for Javascript practice
+This a repo for Javascript Playground